Ferxas/hospital-patient-management/README.md

    Update the `.env` file with your database credentials and other configurations.

 4. **Set Up the Database**:
-   - Create a new database in MySQL (e.g., `hospitalmanagement`).
+   - Create a new database in MySQL (e.g., `hospitalmanagement`) or just import what is in the db folder.
-   - Run the necessary SQL scripts to set up the required tables (you may need to create these scripts based on your schema).

 5. **Start the Backend Server**:
    ```bash